gauthamjgf/AttendanceManagementsystem/README.md

 # AttendanceSystem
-This is a GUI Attendance management system developed using Python and MongoDB
+This is a GUI Attendance management system developed using Python and MongoDB.